InstituteforDiseaseModeling/idmtools/README.md

 > git clone https://github.com/InstituteforDiseaseModeling/idmtools.git
 ```

 To setup your environment, you can run `python dev_scripts/bootstrap.py`.
 This will install all the tools.
 From then on you can use `pymake` to run common development tasks.
+It is highly recommended you use install in  virtualenv to ensure your global python install is not disturbed.

 There is a Makefile file available for most common development tasks.
 Here is a list of commands
 ```bash